Jarl-Bjoern/Yggdrasil/README.md

   - New alias for important pentesting url opening
   - New feature to choose between one or multiple files while using the parameter `-cP`
   - New custom configs for screenrc and tmux
+  - New tools was added to mulitple sections
   - Outsourcing of the documentation to the Yggdrasil wiki

 <div align="center">